 - Groin Pain

 Pregnant women are at greater risk than non-pregnant women.
-The occurrence of infection during pregnancy is usually 6. weeks, but is most common between 22 and 24 weeks. for weeks.
-During pregnancy, 90% of the time the ureters (the urinary tube that carries urine produced in the kidneys to the bladder) are enlarged.
-The enlargements continue until the birth takes place.
-There is also relaxation of the smooth muscles in the urinary tract due to the hormones secreted.
-This leads to a decrease in the urine flow rate.
-This reduction is called urinary stasis.
-Urinary tract infections are more common during pregnancy due to urinary stasis, the growing uterus compressing the bladder and other reasons.
+Infections during pregnancy generally begin around the 6th week, but are most common between weeks 22 and 24.
+During pregnancy, the ureters (the tubes that carry urine from the kidneys to the bladder) dilate by 90%.
+This dilation continues until delivery.
+Additionally, due to hormones, the smooth muscles in the urinary tract relax.
+This leads to a decrease in urine flow rate, known as urinary stasis.
+Urinary stasis, along with pressure on the bladder from the growing uterus and other factors, increases the frequency of urinary tract infections during pregnancy.

 The Effects of Urinary Tract Infections on Pregnancy and the Baby

-Expectant mothers who have Urinary Tract Infection during pregnancy can follow a treatment process using antibiotics.
-Your doctor will manage the process with antibiotics that are safe for you and your baby.
+Pregnant women who develop a urinary tract infection (UTI) can be treated with antibiotics.
+Your doctor will manage the process using antibiotics that are safe for you and your baby.

-To avoid urinary tract infections during pregnancy, you should pay attention to your toilet hygiene.
-Keeping the genital area moist creates a favorable environment for bacteria to form, so you should dry your genital area after using the toilet.
-However, when you feel the urge to urinate, you should go to the toilet and empty your bladder completely.
-You should increase fluid consumption during pregnancy, drinking at least 8-10 glasses of water during the day and consuming foods containing vitamin C are measures you can take to prevent urinary tract infections.
-I also recommend that you contact your doctor as soon as you notice symptoms so that early intervention can be taken and the baby can be protected from harm.
+To avoid urinary tract infections (UTIs) during pregnancy, you should pay attention to your toilet hygiene.
+Keeping the genital area moist creates a suitable environment for bacteria to grow, so you should dry your genital area after using the toilet.
+Additionally, you should go to the toilet as soon as you feel the urge to urinate and completely empty your bladder.
+You should increase your fluid intake throughout your pregnancy; drinking at least 8-10 glasses of water a day and consuming foods rich in vitamin C are measures you can take to prevent UTIs.
+Furthermore, I recommend that you consult your doctor as soon as you notice any symptoms so that early intervention can be provided and the baby can be protected.

 - Kass EH.
 Pregnancy, pyelonephritis and prematurity.
 Clin Obstet Gynecol 1970;13:239-54.